 Despite your credit history, there are a few ways you can make your application shine compared to other parties interested in the same apartment.
 To start, you could offer the landlord a larger security deposit.
 That shows the landlord you are unlikely to skip out on rent because you’d lose out on a larger chunk of cash.

 The typical requirement is a deposit equal to one month of rent.
 If you can, offer one and a half or even two months of rent.
-You’ll get the money back when you move out, and it can indicate that you’re serious about being a responsible tenant.
+This will show that you’re serious about being a responsible tenant.
+Plus, you’ll get the deposit back when you move out.

 If the landlord still has concerns, offer to do a trial run with a three or six-month lease and prove that you can pay on time.
-You could also offer to set up automatic payments, so the landlord won’t have to come looking for you when rent is due.
+You could also offer to set up automatic payments.
+That way the landlord won’t have to come looking for you when rent is due.

 A final nudge to be selected for the apartment is to offer a fast move-in to reduce the landlord’s vacancy time.
 An empty apartment equates to a month of lost income, so poise yourself as a solution to that problem.